8r14z/coding-interview-prep/README.md

 - Have graph G, source S, target T. Do Dijkstra and extrac min from priority, stop when T is extraced from queue, then back track to output the path.

 Bi-directional Search:
-- Alternate forward search from S and backward search from T.
+- Alternate forward search from S and backward search from T. meaning do Dijkstra forward from S and Dijkstra backward from T. F -> B -> F -> B ->...
--
+- Algorithm terminates when some vertex w has been processed, i.e., deleted from the queue of both searches, Qf and Qb
+- Find node x with minimum value of df (x) + db(x). x may not be the vertex w that caused termination
+- Find shortest path from s to x using and shortest path backwards from t to x

 ### 19. Dynamic Programming (long section)
 Dynamic Programming Problems, the algorithm calculates shortest paths in a bottom-up manner.